MarkBorcherding/markborcherding.github.com/_posts/2014-11-02-logging-runit-services.markdown

 exec my_app 2>&1
 {% endhighlight %}

-The `log` program will receive the STDOUT of the runit service.
+The `log` program will receive the STDOUT of the runit service and that output will end up on syslog.